What Is Design for Manufacturing?

 Products and components are required to maintain compliance with quality and safety standards.
 These standards could include industry standards along with company or third-party standards.
 It’s also important for manufacturers to have ISO certification.

-Advantages of Design for Manufacturing
+What Are Advantages of Design for Manufacturing?

 There are several key benefits of using DFM processes to design products before manufacturing.
 These include:

 - Reduced production costs for parts and products

 - Parts can be combined to reduce assembly steps and part quantities